muhammedkucukaslan/library-management-service/README.md

    RESEND_API_KEY=your_resend_api_key
    EMAIL_SERVICE_DOMAIN=domain@example.com
     ```
+5. Use `init.sql` and `data.sql` files in your database

-5. Build and run the application (be sure PostgreSQL running)
+6. Build and run the application (be sure PostgreSQL running)
    ```sh
    go build -o library-api
    ./library-api